Recommended Bariatric Vitamins and Minerals

 - Iron deficiency = anemia, fatigue, dizziness, low blood count and stores

 - Calcium deficiency = osteopenia, osteoporosis (weak/broken bones)

-- B12 deficiency = macrocytic anemia (large red blood cells), leukopenia (low white blood cells), thrombocytopenia (low blood platelets and bleeding), glossitis (large sore tongue), neuro-psychiatric complications (nerve damage, trouble walking, tingling in hands and feet, paralysis-wheel chair)
+- B12 deficiency = macrocytic anemia (large red blood cells), leukopenia, thrombocytopenia, glossitis, neuropsychiatric complications (nerve damage, trouble walking, tingling in hands and feet, paralysis)

 - Step 1: Take iron pill with first meal, and sublingual B12 under the tongue.